Skip to main content

 PermissionDescription

-sessions:readRetrieve session information
+sessions:readRetrieve session details

 sessions:writeCreate and end sessions